mkbaldwin/notes-public/pluralsight/cloud/aws-ccp_2_aws-core-services.md

   * Performance Improvements
     * Minimizes the distance from user to initial endpoint
     * Optimized by using AWS network instead of internet
-    * Superior fault tolerence than DNS resolution
+    * Superior fault tolerance than DNS resolution
   * Use Cases
     * Non HTTP protocol (UDP, VOIP, MQQT)
     * Need for static IP